 Once you abide by these regulatory types, most of the process is the same as launching an ICO.
 Still, because you have become compliant with regulations, you cannot simply drop the ball on the investors as many have been doing in ICOs.

-These are three types are mainly these:
+These are three types are mainly:

-- Regulation D (Reg D)-Only accredited investors can invest in this type of security tokens, and it has an initial lock-in period of 12 months at least.
+- Regulation D (Reg D)-Only accredited investors can invest in this type of security token, and it has an initial lock-in period of 12 months at least.
 Small companies can raise capital through this via selling debt or equities.

 - Regulation A+ (Reg A+)- Up to $50 million capital can be raised through this, and securities can be issues to non-accredited investors.
 But there is more compliance to be met in this as it is an alternative to IPO.